AnaqiAmir/MiniGram/Analysis.md

 ### Question 2a
 Is there a pattern for user registration periods?

-To analyze, this we will take a look at the distribution of when users register for MiniGram based on different timings (year,month,day of week,hour).
+To analyze this, we will take a look at the distribution of when users register for MiniGram based on different timings (year,month,day of week,hour).

 ```sql
 -- User registrations by year